Habib Beye

-Habib Frédéric Beye (born 19 October 1977) is a former professional footballer who played as a right-back.
-He is the manager of French Ligue 1 club Rennes.
+Habib Frédéric Beye (born 19 October 1977) is a professional football coach and former player who played as a right-back.
+He was most recently the head coach of Ligue 1 club Marseille.
+Born in France, Beye represented the Senegal national team, earning 45 caps between 2001 and 2008.

-Formed at Paris Saint-Germain, where he was only a reserve, he played in Ligue 1 for Strasbourg and Marseille.
-From 2007, he spent five years in England, with Newcastle United and Aston Villa in the Premier League, and Doncaster Rovers in the Championship.
+Developed at Paris Saint-Germain, he played in Ligue 1 for Strasbourg and Marseille.
+From 2007, he spent five years in England, with Newcastle United and Aston Villa in the Premier League, and Doncaster Rovers in the EFL Championship.

-Born and raised in France, Beye represented the Senegal national team, earning 45 caps between 2001 and 2008.
-He was part of their squads at the Africa Cup of Nations in 2002 (runners-up), 2004, 2006 (semi-finalists) and 2008, as well as a quarter-finalist at the 2002 FIFA World Cup.
+Beye was part of the Senegal squads at the Africa Cup of Nations in 2002 (runners-up), 2004, 2006 (semi-finalists) and 2008, as well as a quarter-finalist at the 2002 FIFA World Cup.

+As a coach, Beye was first hired by Red Star in 2021, and led the club to the Championnat National title in 2023–24.
+He was then appointed at Rennes in Ligue 1, and moved to Marseille after his dismissal in February 2026.

 Early and personal life

 Beye was born in Suresnes, Hauts-de-Seine, and grew up in Le Port-Marly.
 He is a Muslim.

 Club career

 Paris Saint-Germain

 Beye joined Paris Saint-Germain in 1997, though he progressed no further than the reserve side, playing in the national fifth division.
 He transferred at the end of the season to Strasbourg in 1998 for an undisclosed amount.